 The County will identify all inter-governmental aid funding possibilities.
 However, before applying for or accepting either state or federal funding, the County will assess the merits of the program as if it were to be funded with local dollars.
-No grant will be accepted that will incur management and reporting costs greater than the grant.
+No grant will be accepted that will incur management and reporting costs greater than the grant, and the County will work with Grantees to fully offset administrative costs when possible.